 After that, I made a similar Google Form for the application, as you can see here.
 Yes, it’s super short, and I didn’t ask for resumes or anything other than their LinkedIn, start date, and homebase location.
 Why?

-Start date and home base are to further weed out people who aren’t based on a US timezone and who can’t start until after October.
+The reason I asked about start date and home base are to further weed out people who aren’t based on a US timezone and who can’t start until after October.
 You know they’ll apply, so this helps disqualify them quickly.

 The next step was to get this out to the network.